donno/donno.github.io/docs/_posts/2023-12-31-end-of-year.md

       player part it seems like they removed the online stats which is a shame.
-      Overall, the levels looked the same as the first one but better graphics and the best new feature was showing how many people contributed to your dealth.
+      Overall, the levels looked the same as the first one but better graphics and the best new feature was showing how many people contributed to your deaths.
 I would really need the time to play it would only get it if it was $40 but might consider $50.
 * Spyro
     * I'm about half way through the third game.